CSchoel/shm/README.md

 * `DyMat` for reading result files in MATLAB format
 * `nolds` for nonlinear measures of HRV

+Additionally there are unit tests written in Julia with [MoST.jl](https://github.com/THM-MoTE/ModelicaScriptingTools.jl) in `scripts/unittests.jl`.
+These can be run with the following commands after installing Julia:

+* `julia -e 'ENV["PYTHON"]=""; using Pkg; Pkg.add(PackageSpec(url="https://github.com/THM-MoTE/ModelicaScriptingTools.jl.git"))'`
+* `julia scripts/unittests.jl`

+If the unit tests for `SHMConduction` are failing because the model cannot be found, you may have to manually create the symlink `SHMCondcution` that points to the folder `subprojects/shm-conduction/SHMConduction`.
+This symlink should be created automatically by Git both on Windows and Linux (unless the git setting `core.symlinks` is set to false), but it will, for example, not be contained in a download of the repository as ZIP archive.

 ### Extraction and analysis of PhysioNet data